Excel Sync: Edit a RowShare Table in Microsoft Excel

 Microsoft Excel does not support drop down lists with multiple selection, so if your RowShare table includes multi-select lists, you will need to use a combination of special characters ;# (semicolon followed by the number sign) to separate the different values in Excel.

 Your list will appear as follows in Excel:

 Dropdown lists linked to other tables are not supported in Excel.
 They should be considered as read-only in Excel.

 Comments are not synced or even visible in Excel.
 Excel will only display a Comment count.

 Given that Excel doesn't handle pictures and attachments correctly, it will be replaced by a link in Excel synchronized files.
 This information can't be changed in Excel.

-Each RowShare table synchronized with Microsoft Excel or Access has two additional columns: Id and Index.
+Each RowShare table synchronized with Microsoft Excel has two additional columns: Id and Index.
 These are non-editable technical columns to identify rows during the synchronization process.

-You can hide them in Excel or Access, but you can’t delete them.
+You can hide them in Excel, but you can’t delete them.
 The synchronization process would no longer work if these two columns were deleted.